Carla Quevedo

 Carla Quevedo (born 23 April 1988) is an Argentine actress.
-She is most known for her role in The Secret in Their Eyes, in which she played Liliana Coloto.
+Her breakthrough came with a supporting role in the classic film The Secret in Their Eyes, in which she played Liliana Coloto.

 Career

 Her acting debut was in the year 2009 in Argentina film directed by Juan José Campanella, The Secret in Their Eyes, winner of the Academy Award for Best Foreign Language Film.
 It also stars Ricardo Darín, Soledad Villamil, Pablo Rago, and Guillermo Francella.
 In the film, Quevedo plays Liliana Coloto a murdered girl around which the story centers.
 She currently is a designer for the La Belle Rebelle swimsuit line and lives in both New York City and Buenos Aires.